kasra-hosseini/obspyDMT/README.rst

     $ obspyDMT --tour

-*DMT-Tour-Data* directory will be created in the current path and the retrieved/processed data will be organized there.
+*dmt-tour-data* directory will be created in the current path and the retrieved/processed data will be organized there.
 (Please refer to `Folder structure`_ section for more information)

 The retrieved raw counts could be plotted:

 ::

-    $ obspyDMT --plot_epi 'DMT-Tour-Data'
+    $ obspyDMT --plot_epi 'dmt-tour-data'

 .. image:: figures/tourepiraw.png
    :scale: 60%